authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

-As stated in other BIMI drafts, BIMI intends to advance email authentication by granting a sending party brand impressions as long as the message passes authentication mechanisms and and meets other receiver qualifications (reputation, encryption, allow listing, et cetera).
+As stated in other BIMI drafts, BIMI intends to advance email authentication by granting a sending party brand impressions as long as the message passes authentication mechanisms and meets other receiver qualifications (reputation, encryption, allow listing, et cetera).
 DMARC currently has wide adoption by some of the Internet’s larger brands, but there is still a long tail of small-to-medium size brands (and many large ones) that do not have it.